Why your website might be stopping your customers from converting

 Shopping ads for products with 100% stock availability (in all sizes) receive the highest conversion rate.
 This rate drops in line with stock levels; fewer sizes and less availability means fewer conversions.
 Simple but obvious!

 Be you have sufficient stock of the products used in your paid advertising across social media or Google Shopping to avoid disappointing potential customers.
 If you can’t fulfil demand, you'll jeopardise your return on ad spend (ROAS) and miss an opportunity to build a relationship with that new user.

 A key reason for low conversion rates could be incorrectly installed tracking codes.
 They could have been corrupted when making changes to your site, such as curating new landing pages, or even with the launch of a new promotional campaign.

 Google Analytics and Google Tag Assistant are great tools for easily identifying where your tracking issues may lie and checking they’re set up correctly, helping you to avoid gathering data that isn’t accurate and painting a much more realistic picture of where your sales are coming from.

 While it’s useful to look to your industry for guidance on what appears to perform well, remember that your customer behaviours are unique, so it’s better to follow the data than to follow the crowd.
 You may also take inspiration from other industries and sectors, but again, remember to always come back to what you know about your customers, as that should fundamentally underpin your decisions.

-Incorporate CRO into your wider marketing strategy
+You're not incorporating CRO into your wider marketing strategy

-Our updated take on the more traditional sales funnel highlights how each customer will be different; some will go straight from trigger to purchase, while others may take their time to “get to know” your product or service.
+Our updated take on the more traditional sales funnel emphasises how each customer will be different.
+Some will go straight from trigger to purchase, while others may take their time to get to know your product or service.